ports-assets/net-mgmt_prometheus2/README.md

 It is not possible to build these with the rest of the port, as [Yarn] requires Internet access to download various dependencies.

+There may be multiple tags pointing at the same commit in this repository if the compiled assets do not change between Prometheus versions.

 ## Required Packages

 The following packages are required to build the assets: